PHPCSStandards/PHPCSDevTools/README.md

         run: xmllint --noout --schema vendor/phpcsstandards/phpcsdevtools/DocsXsd/phpcsdocs.xsd ./YourRuleset/Docs/**/*Standard.xml
 ```

-You'd need to replace the `YourRuleset` with the name of your ruleset of course.
+:point_right: You'll need to replace the `YourRuleset` within the command with the name of your ruleset (of course).

 Contributing
 -------